 - A legal requirement if you are a limited company

-One account worth considering is Tide; they offer a free account that you can upgrade as your business grows.
+One account worth considering is Tide; it offers a free plan you can upgrade as your business grows.
 It integrates with some of the top software, including Xero or QuickBooks.

 Cash Book Ledger

-The bookkeeping template makes an outstanding cash book ledger showing income and expenditure.
-There are other ledgers within accounts, including sales, purchases and the general ledger.
-As a small business or for personal use, the cash book template may be enough to run the accounting system.
+The bookkeeping template produces an outstanding cash book ledger that shows income and expenditure.
+There are other ledgers within accounts, including the sales, purchases, and general ledgers.
+For small businesses or personal use, the cash book template may be enough to run the accounting system.

 Free Excel Cash Book Template – Licence Agreement